Learning Abroad Center

 Coral reefs are some of the most diverse habitats on the planet, providing food and shelter to the corals themselves, other invertebrates, and a diverse community of fishes.
 They support complex interactions among members.
 Their proximity to shore in relatively shallow clear water makes them attractive to humans, but also highly susceptible to negative human impacts.

 Spend two weeks in Roatan, home to some of the best reefs on the planet, learning about coral reefs and how to study them.
 Expand your diving skills to better appreciate and be prepared to study these spectacular systems.
 Learn about, and possibly investigate, human impacts on reefs and mitigation and protection strategies.
-You will also learn a bit about the history and culture of Honduras and Roatan and have the chance to interact with a diverse array of persons from around the world.
+You will also learn a bit about the history and culture of Honduras and Roatan and have the chance to interact with a diverse array of people from around the world.

 You must be scuba certified to participate in this program.
 You can complete your scuba certification one of two ways: